-NYC Outward Bound Schools operates a growing network of Expeditionary Learning schools in partnership with the NYC Department of Education.
+NYC Outward Bound Schools operates a growing network of public schools in partnership with the NYC Department of Education.
 Our college-preparatory schools bring demanding academics, community and character to NYC public schools in all five boroughs, ensuring that all students, regardless of background, are challenged and supported to accomplish more than they ever thought possible.

-Our schools utilize the Expeditionary Learning school model, which is rooted in the principles and practices of Outward Bound, and support the development of student character and good citizenship while also fostering a culture of achievement.
+Our schools utilize the EL Education school model, which is rooted in the principles and practices of Outward Bound, and support the development of student character and good citizenship while also fostering a culture of achievement.
 While each school is unique, all share common features including active, real-world learning that is often community- or service-based; a rigorous and interdisciplinary academic curriculum; longer class periods; membership in an advisory program called crew; and team-building adventures outside the classroom.
 All incoming students enjoy a three- to five-day backpacking orientation aimed at fostering group cohesion, communication skills, perseverance and the setting and meeting of goals.

 Another hallmark of our schools is the breadth and quality of the professional development and other supports we provide to teachers and principals.
-Unlike teachers at most public schools, ours are continually supported through Expeditionary Learning’s renowned professional development program, which brings regional and national opportunities to every teacher and principal in our network as well as continual, on-site support.
+Unlike teachers at most public schools, ours are continually supported through EL Education's renowned professional development program, which brings regional and national opportunities to every teacher and principal in our network as well as continual, on-site support.
 Principals are additionally engaged in sharing best practices with one another through our expanding Principal Leadership Program.

 “NYC Outward Bound is…defying the lie, defying the myth, defying the stereotypes about what children can and cannot do.”